mako-framework/docs/02_routing_and_controllers/04_response.md

 The `EventStream` response sender allows you to send an [event stream](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) to the client.

 The closure passed to the `EventStream` constructor must yield at least one event.
-Each event can contain multiple fields.
+Each event may contain multiple fields.

 ```
 $responseBody = $new EventStream(function () {